NixOS/nix-constitutional-assembly/constitution.md

 #### Board Composition Changes

 Board changes are decided by a selection committee composed of some delegates from the current board and some delegates from the SC.
 To block any specific new or continuing appointment of a person, objections from a number of delegates equal to the size of the smaller delegation of the two (board or SC) suffice.
 For example, with 1 delegate from the board, and 3 delegates from the SC, one delegate from either can block an appointment.
+Delegates are allowed to withdraw their objections if they find it appropriate.

 This procedure can be invoked by the SC or the board at any point in time.